cosminandreicontu/checkpoint-4/README.md

 # checkpoint-4

-Checkpoint 4
+# Checkpoint 4
 Hello Wilder!
 You are almost at the end of your training and this is the last checkpoint!
 Cheer up!

-Objectifs
+# Objectifs

-•
-validate your ability to create a web application
+•validate your ability to create a web application

-•
-validate your developer skills
+•validate your developer skills

-•
-give your best
+•give your best

-•
-make the wildest circus ever
+•make the wildest circus ever

-•
-impress yourself with the progress you've made over the last 5 months.
+•impress yourself with the progress you've made over the last 5 months.

-Challenge ️🕹️
+# Challenge ️🕹️
 To validate this quest you must solve the challenge:: The first morning..
 The challenge principle is detailed in the Challenge tab.

-Wild Circus
+# Wild Circus
 Some time ago, in order to become a Wilder, we asked you to create a simple static web page, the Wild Circus.
 At that time, you only knew some HTML, CSS and maybe a little bit of Javascript.